DankiCalamari/Chattrix/README.md

 ## Security Notes

 - Passwords are **hashed** before storage.
-- Always use HTTPS and environment variables for secrets in production.
+- Use HTTPS and environment variables for secrets in production.

 ---